-No applications will be accepted by fax, on-site and/or in-person.
-Applications are due to be submitted electronically Friday, February 16, 2024, no later than 12:00 PM, Eastern Time (ET), to DBH.

-Applications must only be emailed to the DBH Grants Inbox, (DBH.Grants@dc.gov).
-Each email must be clearly labeled in the "Subject" line with the organization's name, DBH RFA number, and competition name where applicable.
-Next, as the 1st line of the email, the project's name, selected geographic designation, and File number attached shall be listed.
-No other information or questions should be included in the application submission emails.
+Applications are due to be submitted electronically March 1, 2024, no later than 12:00p.m., Eastern Time (ET) to DBH.
+No applications will be accepted by fax, on-site and/or inperson.
+Applications are to be emailed to DBH.Grants@dc.gov.
+Each email must be clearly labeled in the "Subject" with the organization's name, DBH RFA number, project name, and selected geographic designation.

-To ensure receipt of a complete application do not send ZIP files, as they will not be accepted.
-Proper submission requires the applicant to attach all files as PDF's and split documents within each as follows:
+To ensure receipt, we ask that you attach all documents as a PDF and split documents as such:

-- i.
-File #1 (Attachments A-C) Notice of Eligibility and Experience Requirements, Intent to Apply Notification, Applicant Profile, Abstract, Table of Contents, and Project Narrative. - ii.
-File #2 (Attachments D-F) Work Plan, Staffing Plan, and Budget & Budget Justification. - iii.
-File #3 Letters of Agreement, Partner Documents, Business License, Active UEI Number, Certificate of Clean Hands, IRS Tax Exemption Letter, IRS W-9 Form, and IRS 990 Form. - iv.
-File #4 Audited Financial Statements, Separation of Duties Policy, and Board of Directors. - v.
-File #5 (Attachment G & Attachments 1-8) Advance Payment Request Form (if applicable),)) UEI Number, Attachment 1, Attachment 2, Attachment 3, Attachment 4, Attachment 5, Attachment 6, Attachment 7 and Attachment 8.
+- 1. File #1 Notice of Eligibility and Experience Requirements, Applicant Profile (including Abstract), Table of Contents and Project Narrative. - 2.
+File #2 Work Plan, Staffing Plan, Budget and Budget Justification, and Advance Payment Request Form (if applicable). - 3.
+File #3 Letters of Agreement, Partner Documents, Business License, Active UEI Number, Clean Hands Certification. - 4.
+File #4 501(c)(3) Letter, IRS W-9 Form, IRS Tax Exemption Letter, Current Fiscal Year Budget, Financial Statements, and Separation of Duties Policy. - 5.
+File #5 -, Attachment 2, Attachment 3, Attachment 4, Attachment 5, Attachment 6, Attachment 7, Attachment 8, Attachment 9, and Attachment 10.